arp242/batchy.vim/README.markdown

     mv -n 'LICENSE'          'xx-LICENSE'          # f  1.1K  Thu 2021-06-17 00:21:12
     mv -n 'README.markdown'  'xx-README.markdown'  # f  2.5K  Thu 2021-06-17 00:51:06

 *Nothing gets run automatically*.
-Write it to a file or use `:%!sh`.
+Write it to a file or use `:%!sh` to run it.

 Whitespace surrounding the `←` and `│` markers is removed; if you want filenames with spaces (or other special shell characters) then you can just type them